uccser/cs-field-guide/csfieldguide/chapters/content/en/formal-languages/sections/finite-state-automata.md

 Notice that this FSA has two accepting states.
 You can have as many as you want, but only one start state.

+{interactive slug="fsa-terminology" type="in-page"}

-{image file-path="img/chapters/finite-state-automata-train-example-terminology.png" alt="FSA terminology explained"}
+{comment image file-path="img/chapters/finite-state-automata-train-example-terminology.png" alt="FSA terminology explained"}

 For this FSA, the strings "aa" and "aabba" would be accepted, and "aaa" and "ar" wouldn't.
 By the way, notice that we often put inverted commas around strings to make it clear where they start and stop.